google/WebFundamentals/src/content/en/updates/2018/07/nostate-prefetch.md

       It’s important to call this out because this is the “NoState” in “NoState Prefetch”.

-      At this point in the “normal” page load process, the browser would probably do things that would modify the browser state: for example, executing JavaScript, mutating sessionStorage or localStorage, playing music or videos, using the History API, or prompting the user.
+      At this point in the “normal” page load process, the browser would probably do things that would modify the browser state: for example, executing JavaScript, mutating `sessionStorage` or `localStorage`, playing music or videos, using the History API, or prompting the user.
 The only state modifications that occur in NoState Prefetch are the updating of the DNS cache when responses arrive and the updating of the cookie store if a response contains the `Set-Cookie` header.